Bridging the Divide—Settling Disputes in Southeast Wisconsin

 Settling disputes through litigation in court can take years and cost thousands of dollars for filing fees, witness fees and attorney fees.
 Even if you win in court, the losing party might appeal, causing more delay and incurring additional costs.
 Most mediations can be completed in a day.
 With the help of a mediator, an agreement can be drafted that will be enforceable in court, if necessary, but normally promotes voluntary compliance so no further court action is required.

-An independent mediator can also help participants negotiate better than they could on their own.
+An experienced mediator helps participants negotiate better than they could on their own.
 A mediator can communicate confidentially with each participant so—

 - they do not leave money on the table and